Constraining Power of Wavelet vs. Power Spectrum Statistics for CMB Lensing and Weak Lensing with Learned Binning: Summary Statistics

 \subsection{Wavelet Scattering Transform}

-The WST was initially proposed in \citet{Mallat} and then used in cosmology for extracting information from weak lensing maps \citep{Cosmo_WST} and galaxy clustering \citep{PhysRevD.105.103534,PhysRevD.106.103509,PhysRevD.109.103503}.
+The WST was initially proposed in \citet{Mallat} and then used in cosmology to reduce noise in simulations \citep{Romeo_2003} and extract information from weak lensing maps \citep{Cosmo_WST} and galaxy clustering \citep{PhysRevD.105.103534,PhysRevD.106.103509,PhysRevD.109.103503}.
 WST consists of convolving the initial map with a directional, multi-scaled wavelet and taking the modulus of the result.
 Multiple successive convolutions can be performed to probe non-Gaussianities.
 An average over all pixels is used to convert any map into a scattering coefficient, the building block of this summary statistic.

 More formally, starting with an input field, $A_0$, one can construct: